Special-K-s-Flightsim-Bots/DCSServerBot/docs/plugins/slotblocking.md

         { "unit_type": "observer", "discord": "Donators" }
       ]
     },
-    { -- this is a server specific section for the instance "DCS.openbeta_server" in this case "installation": "DCS.openbeta_server",
+    { -- this is a server specific section for the instance "DCS.server" in this case "installation": "DCS.server",
       "use_reservations": true, -- if true, a "deposit" will be taken on hop-on and payed out on RTB, otherwise points will be credited on death
       "restricted": [           -- restriction for specific groups of planes, based on a points system { "group_name": "^Rookie", "points": 10, "costs": 10 },